-Submitted by Gail Harden, UCSFRA Vice President and CUCRA Representative
+Submitted by Gail Harden, UCSFRA President and CUCRA Representative

 - UCSFRA Center: We are actively pursuing the formation of a Center, modeled after the Centers at the other nine UC campuses.
-At present there is no sponsorship department for the UCSFRA or UCSFEA.
-UDAR/Provost and an advisory board would be required to guide the center, and a director for the center would be chosen.
-Next steps will be to establish funding requirements and staffing needs.
+We made a presentation to UDAR/Provost who would be the sponsors of the Center.

-- New Retiree Welcome Fair: We have begun planning for our ninth annual new retiree celebration is to take place in September in person.
+- New Retiree Welcome Fair: We have begun planning for our ninth annual new retiree reception which will take place in September in person.
 Last year we had fourteen speakers and eight information tables and expect to have about the same this year.
 The in-person fair is the most successful event that we sponsor and connects us with many new retirees who continue to participate in our events throughout the year.

 - UCSFRA Clubs and Interest Groups: We sponsor a number of interest groups.
 Our Hiking Group, with more than 50 members, organizes monthly hikes in the Bay Area.
 There is also a Book Club, Lunch Club, Knitting Club and Travel Club.
 We are working on starting a Photography Club.

 Download/View PDF version of the UCSF Report